effml-postech/blog-post/content/docs/spring24/05_/_index.md

 Compare with others:

-Kangaroo's performance surpasses other speculative decoding methods, such as Medusa and Lookahead, particularly in terms of end-to-end speedup and token acceptance rates (see Fig. 2 in the background).
+Kangaroo's performance surpasses other speculative decoding methods, such as Medusa and Lookahead, particularly in terms of end-to-end speedup and token acceptance rates (see Fig. 2 in the backgrounds).
 The double early-exit mechanism plays a crucial role in maintaining this balance by efficiently handling easier tokens and exiting early when confidence is lower than the predefined threshold, thus minimizing latency.

 ### Limitations and future work: